marzbana/SpotifyEventWebsite/README.md

+# 411 Project
+To use the app change the config_share.js file to just config.js and add your keys It's located in the /src/config/ directory

-# Getting Started with Create React App
+# To run the React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).